acil-bwh/bayes_traj/paper.md

 **bayes_traj** has several distinguishing features:

-- It can simultaneously model multiple continuous and binary target variables as functions of predictor variables.
+- Simultaneously models multiple continuous and binary target variables as functions of predictor variables.
-- Given an estimate of the number of trajectories, it uses Bayesian nonparametrics (Dirichlet Process mixture modeling) to automatically identify the number of groups in a data set.
+- Uses Bayesian nonparametrics (Dirichlet Process mixture modeling) to automatically identify the number of groups in a data set given an estimate of the number of trajectories.
-- It makes the assumption that target variables are conditionally independent given trajectory assignments, enabling the algorithm to scale well to multiple targets.
+- Makes the assumption that target variables are conditionally independent given trajectory assignments, enabling the algorithm to scale well to multiple targets.
-- Bayesian approximate inference is performed using coordinate ascent variational inference, which is fast as scales well to large data sets.
+- Performs Bayesian approximate inference using coordinate ascent variational inference, which is fast and scales well to large data sets.
 - Independently estimates residual variance posteriors for each trajectory and each target variable
 - Allows specification of random effects for continuous target variables using